 By prioritizing and planning, you can live in New York City on your City Year stipend.
 The information and resources below will help you prepare for your year (or two) of service.
 The financial circumstances, expectations, and priorities of the New York corps will vary, so this information is intended to be a guide for you to develop a thoughtful budget for yourself with the most information possible.

 Paychecks are deposited directly into your bank account every other week.
-Your first paycheck will be issued on Friday, August 25, 2017 and cover your first week of service.

 Health Benefits: At any time during your service you may enroll in City Year’s health coverage plan for AmeriCorps members.
 There is no cost to you to enroll in this health coverage plan, which provides you with basic preventative and routine coverage and is fully compliant with Affordable Care Act requirements.